andotalao24/andotalao24.github.io/_pages/about.md

 Neural Conversational AI @ ICML 23.
 Associative Memory & Hopfield Networks @ NIPS 23.
 [code](https://github.com/andotalao24/ICL-as-retrieval-from-associative-memory),  [paper link]()
 [TL;DR] *We reinterpret In-Context Learning (ICL) of LLMs as contextual retrieval from associative memory motivated by the fact that no gradients update occurs in ICL and analyze error bounds of retrieval errors.
-We relate ICL to humans' memory system to show its biological plausibility.
+We relate ICL to humans' memory systems to show some phenomenon-level biological plausibility.
 We also discuss the implication of our theory to exemplar selection and chain-of-thought prompting.*

 ### 2022
 - **Adaptive Fusion of Deep Learning with Statistical Anatomical Knowledge for Robust Patella Segmentation from CT Images**\